How Twitter Can Help You Find a Job

 How recruiters use Twitter

-Hiring agents, internal HR staffers, headhunters, large human resource firms, and private recruiting professionals all use Twitter to actively fill open positions.
+Hiring agents, internal HR staffers, headhunters, large human-resources firms, and private recruiting professionals use Twitter to actively fill open positions.
 Why?
-Because posting job openings on Twitter is not only free but also effective as a way to advertise positions to a small, yet highly qualified, pool of trusted professionals.
+Because posting job openings on Twitter is not only free but also effective as a way to advertise positions to a smaller pool of engaged professionals.

 At least one major recruiter in your city is posting jobs daily to a Twitter feed.
 These recruiters hope to collect qualified résumés without having to spend $600 to post the opening on a major job board.
 Remember, recruiters get paid a fee if their candidate is chosen by the hiring company.